dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

 ### Conclusions

-- Paradoxically, (that which) enables our understanding and total self-awareness leads to paradigm shifts in the mechanics and dynamics of information that can very easily create instability. (rewrite)
-  - the beauty that we will see is what we should have been able to see all along. of course, we should appreciate it, but if we let it distract us, we will find ourselves caught off guard.
+Paradoxically, the technology that (leads to) humanity's Shangri-La of total self-awareness also leads to paradigm shifts in the mechanics and dynamics of information that promote instability.
+The beauty that we will see is what we should have been able to see all along.
+We must appreciate it, but lurking beneath every paradise is (a hidden danger).
+If we become distracted, disoriented or disillusioned, we will be blindsided.

-  - the capacity for instability means that we have to work incredibly hard against (essentially game theory).
-    - during this transitionary period, we will all have our own understanding of how the world has changed. there are opportunistic tactics that exploit the (novel) paradigms of information mechanics & dynamics, so almost everyone will be caught off guard in some way or another.
+During this (transitionary period), we will each have our own understanding of how the world has changed and how it has changed us.
+We must hedge against potential sources of turbulence, magnified by the principles of game theory.
+Technology will empower all players for better or worse.
+Rogue self-interests will exploit novel paradigms of sociophysical mechanics, (unrecognizable) to most.
+Information warfare is all about using the energy of others for your own gain.
+The phenomena of spectral decoherence expands and confounds (believable) narratives, which lends itself to deception and opportunistic tactics.

+- Social physics itself is ancient, but virtualized channels dominate communication, rendering any of its former incarnations obsolete.

+- Still, as social physics evolves, it can be modeled by restructuring the same primitive mechanics.
+  - Still, convergence only repackages the same mechanics in new ways,

-- we need to focus on how those fundamentals of communication/information, in the context of convergence/etc and exponential change, lead to ... (drastically different conclusions on what our purpose is and what our challenges are)
+- we need to focus on how those fundamentals of communication/information, in the context of convergence/etc

+- (this leads to drastically different conclusions on what humanities purpose is and what our challenges are)

+Humanity needs to identify and magnify its common ground.
+Law and action should... promote incentivization.

+We all have to own this, wherever it leads.
+Pain from past and present conflict threatens to motivate future tension.

+Systems with properly structured incentivization models always reinforce

   - blinded by our ego
   - information saturation & overstimulation